 If the new failover system runs on a different ESX host, or is configured to failover to another ESX host, specify that ESX host.
-To specify the ESX host, click Add ESX Host and on the Add ESX Host dialogue box, specify the following details, and then click Next:
+To specify the ESX host, click Add ESX Host and on the Add ESX Host dialog box, specify the following details, and then click Next:

-ESX hostname or IP address Specify the target ESX hostname or IP address.
-The virtual machines can fail over to this ESX host during vMotion.
+address machines can failover to this ESX host during vMotion.
 Specify an ESX host that has the same mount points as those currently used by the application.
 User name Specify a user account for the ESX host.
 The user account must have administrator privileges on the specified ESX host.
-Password Specify the password associated with the user name you specified.
+Password Specify the password that is associated with the user name you specified.